duivesteyn/piOilPriceDisplay/README.md

 updateDisplay.py
 > Script that displays price onto epaper screen (and updates on subsequent runs).

-getPrice.py
+piOilPriceDisplay.py
-> Script that gets price from data provider.
+> Main Script that sends output data.

-printPrice.py
-> Optional code that gets Price and just displays it into the terminal.
+> On call it also Prints the Oil Price into the terminal.

+stock_info.py
+> Data collection script, performs scrape of yahoo finance page with pandas.

 # User Interface
 There are no user accessible options, all the setup done in python file.